Consensys/tessera/README.md

 ```

-If the keys dont already exist they can be generated using the -keygen option.
+If the keys do not already exist they can be generated using the `-keygen` option.

 ```
 nexus -configfile config.json -keygen /path/to/config1 /path/to/config2